-We've all noticed that glow that many expectant moms-to-be have: Their skin glows without a speck of makeup, and overnight they seem to have grown that supermodel hair — thick, vigorous and gleaming with robust health.
+We've all noticed that glow that many expectant moms have: Their skin glows without any makeup, and overnight they seem to have grown that supermodel hair — thick, vigorous and gleaming with robust health.

-And because prenatal vitamins are part of a pregnancy wellness routine, you may wonder if taking them is the secret to reaping beauty benefits like awesome hair and nail growth.
-So find out if prenatal vitamins are worth adding to your long hair routine or what products you really should be using to get longer-looking hair.
+And because prenatal vitamins are part of a pregnancy wellness routine, you may wonder if taking them is the secret to reaping beauty benefits like hair growth.
+So find out if prenatal vitamins are worth adding to your long hair routine.
+Plus, learn what products you really should be using to get thicker, fuller, longer-looking hair.

 Wait — Is That "Baby Glow" Real?